 How to use:

 * Glace or Maraschino cherries can be added inside cake batters, such as Western fruit cakes or Christmas cakes.
-They are also used to decorate cakes or muffins, ice-cream sundaes or cakes and to decorate mocktails and cocktails, such as the Singapore Sling cocktail.
+They are also used to decorate cakes or muffins, ice-cream sundaes and to decorate mocktails and cocktails, such as the Singapore Sling cocktail.

 * Glace cherries are also used to decorate festive baked ham and meats.